iumio/a/README.md

 Description
 ------------

-We wants to thing a new architecture for PHP Projects such like MVC (Model View Controller).
+We wants to think a new architecture for PHP Projects such like MVC (Model View Controller).
 This repository will hosted many testing architectures.

 Contributing